 4. Shiva Temple

-The Shiva temple in Bangalore is one of the most beautiful temples in India.
+The Shiva temple is one of the most famous temples in Bangalore.
+And it is one of the most beautiful temples in India.
 Inside the temple, you will find gorgeous statues of Lord Shiva and Ganesha.
 The statue of Lord Shiva stands at 65 feet and sits inside a man-made pool of water that is a replica of Mount Kailash (Shiva’s natural habitat).

 A popular ritual in the Shiva temple has the temple priests wash the linga with milk and flowers while they offer special prayers.
 The best time to visit the temple is during Maha Shivratri and Ganesh Chaturthi.
 One can also visit the temple on a Monday when a special aarthi is held inside the temple.